 What is Por?

-As discussed above earlier, where and when the term Por is used, let’s go through in brief with some of the examples so far.
-The term is basically used in referencing four major fields –
+As discussed earlier, where and when the term Por is used, let’s briefly review some of the examples so far.
+The time is used in referencing four significant fields –

-- Travel and Communication – For this, Por is used to refer to how someone traveled and the way someone is communicating.
-Travelling can be either way bus, train, airplane, etc., or the mode of communication may also vary telephonic, letters, etc. Consider the example given below –
+• Travel and Communication – For this, Por is used to refer to how someone traveled and the way someone communicates.
+Traveling can be either way, bus, train, airplane, etc., or the mode of communication may also vary telephonic, letters, etc. Consider the example given below –

 In English – I contacted him by phone.